Administration costs (excluding salaries/wages)

 The activity aims to increase audience engagement and to encourage new audiences; and/or aims to develop new or existing markets for the arts through strategic investments and partnerships.
-Eg. attending an international arts market
+Eg. towards printing promotional material, towards attending an international arts market.

 Documentation, discourse or archiving

 The activity will result in written, visual and/or auditory material documenting, appraising, reviewing or archiving arts practice.
-Eg. Towards a documentary about an artist
+Eg. Towards a symposium on mid-20th century literature.

 Annual leave entitlement specified in employees' contracts that is not taken within the accounting period.
 The accrued holiday pay figure should be calculated using each employee's normal wages for the equivalent time.
 Employee benefits include company cars, low-interest loans, employer contributions to an insurance or pension scheme, contributions to any superannuation, employer contributions to a sick, accident or death fund, gifts, prizes, subsidised or discounted goods and services.

 The activity is the public presentation of an art work.
 Eg. Visual arts exhibition, music concert, dance or theatrical performance (including a premiere performance) or presentation at the literary festival.